 Whenever my family comes over from the UK, we make a beeline for the beach.
-It’s no secret that we Brits cherish our moments in the sun, and Turkey’s coastline is a testament to that, with its stunning white sandy beaches.
+It’s no secret that we Brits cherish our moments in the sun, and Turkey’s coastline is a testament to that, with its mix of sandy and pebbly beaches.

 From the Aegean Coast across to the Mediterranean Coast, Turkey boasts some of the most beautiful beaches along its extensive Turkish Riviera.

-These shores are not only about sunbathing but also offer crystal-clear waters perfect for scuba diving and exploring marine life like loggerhead turtles.
+These shores are not only about sunbathing; they also offer crystal-clear waters perfect for scuba diving and exploring marine life, including loggerhead turtles.
 It’s a breathtaking showcase of Turkey’s natural beauty and a paradise for beach and nature lovers.

 To say that Turkey is packed with blindingly beautiful beaches would be a significant understatement.
 When you check out the images, you’ll completely understand why!
 During high season, Türkiye sees millions of visitors heading its way purely for a spot of beach time.

-The touristic part of the south coast of Turkey stretches from just above Izmir in the west, right over to Antalya.
+The touristic part of the south coast of Turkey stretches from just above Izmir in the west to Antalya.
 That’s a lot of coastline and many, many beaches.
-Of course, there are beaches in Istanbul and the Black Sea Coast, too, but the south is certainly where it’s at during summer.
+Of course, there are beaches in Istanbul and the Black Sea Coast, too, but the south is undoubtedly where it’s at during summer.

 That means jumping in the sea is the best way to cool down!

-This is by no means an exhaustive list, and there are some I’ve missed that many people will adore, but if I listed them all, we’d be here all day!
+This is by no means an exhaustive list, and I’ve missed some that many people will adore, but if I listed them all, we’d be here all day!

 Best Sandy Beaches In The Dalaman Region